continuumizm/cizm-website/posts/rip-leon-music-house.md

   dubplates for basically every major player and tune in the 90s and beyond.
   Cutting dubplates was a key part of the culture of getting fresh productions into DJs hands to play as quick as possible.
-Music House was a key part of the dnb scene as it grew and evolved and Leon cutting plates provided support and focus as well as it becoming a storied social meeting point for key scenesters.
+Music House was a key part of the DnB scene as it grew and evolved and Leon cutting plates provided support and focus as well as it becoming a storied social meeting point for key scenesters.
 summary: Sad news of Music House dubplate cutter Leon Chu passing away.
 His